tomaszmrugalski/aidevs2/README.md

 pip install requests pyyaml
 ```

+Some scripts may require additional python packages: openai requests_toolbelt.

-2. Create a file in your home directory with the APIKEY.
+2. Create a file in your home directory with the APIKEY (for aidevs) and OPENAI_KEY (for OpenAI).

 ```
 $ cat ~/.aidevs2